AldoSuba/docs.buf.build/docs/bsr/remote-generation/migration-guide.md

 </details>

-Using this example, if your application code imported `eliza_pb.js` from `@buf/bufbuild_connect-web_bufbuild_eliza/eliza_connectweb.js` then you'll want to update that import within your appliction code to reference the base types from `@buf/bufbuild_eliza.library_protobuf-es/eliza_connectweb.js`.
+Using this example, if your application code imported `eliza_pb.js` from `@buf/bufbuild_connect-web_bufbuild_eliza/eliza_connectweb.js` then you'll want to update that import within your application code to reference the base types from `@buf/bufbuild_eliza.library_protobuf-es/eliza_connectweb.js`.
 Assuming you have `npm uninstall` and `npm install` based on the naming change mentioned above.

+[bsr-hosted-plugins]: /bsr/hosted-plugin-execution
 [bsr-plugins]: https://buf.build/plugins
 [bsr-plugin-connect-go]: https://buf.build/plugins/connect-go
 [bsr-plugin-go]: https://buf.build/plugins/go